-Reading Power, Inc. was founded in 2003 by Mary Jane N. Hender, EdD, a Reading Specialist, and Reverend Dr. Gordon Butcher, a literacy activist, to provide early intervention and individual attention to those students who were not being served in North Chicago and Zion, IL elementary schools.
-The cornerstone of the program is helping to accelerate children’s literacy learning early before they have a chance to fail.
+Reading Power, Inc. was founded in 2003 by Mary Jane N. Hender, EdD, a Reading Specialist, and Reverend Dr. Gordon Butcher, a literacy activist, to provide early intervention and individual attention to those students who were not being served in North Chicago and Zion, Illinois elementary schools.
+The cornerstone of the program is helping to accelerate children’s literacy learning early, before they have a chance to fail.

-Reading Power’s one-to-one first grade tutoring intervention is modeled in part after Project Prevent, a program developed by National-Louis University, and incorporates facets of Reading Recovery, an internationally renowned early intervention literacy program.
-The kindergarten and second grade tutoring programs were developed by Dr. Hender for the North Chicago elementary schools and adapted for use by volunteer tutors.
-The prekindergarten program was developed in 2015 by former program director, Rebecca Mullen, MSEd, and Dr. Hender.
+Reading Power’s one-to-one 1st grade tutoring intervention is modeled in part after Project Prevent, a program developed by National-Louis University, and incorporates facets of Reading Recovery, an internationally renowned early intervention literacy program.
+The kindergarten and 2nd grade tutoring programs were developed by Dr. Hender for the North Chicago elementary schools and adapted for use by volunteer tutors.
+The prekindergarten program was developed in 2015 by former program director Rebecca Mullen, MSEd, and Dr. Hender.

 Improving a child's reading is a priceless gift - one that continues to give over a lifetime!